Kevin Hayes

-Kevin Patrick Hayes (born May 8, 1992) is an American professional ice hockey player for the Pittsburgh Penguins of the National Hockey League (NHL).
+Kevin Patrick Hayes (born May 8, 1992) is a retired American professional ice hockey forward.
+He played in the National Hockey League (NHL) for the New York Rangers, Winnipeg Jets, Philadelphia Flyers, St. Louis Blues, and Pittsburgh Penguins.

-Growing up in the Dorchester neighborhood of Boston, Hayes played hockey for the Noble and Greenough School before being drafted by the Chicago Blackhawks in the first round, 24th overall, of the 2010 NHL Entry Draft.
+Growing up in the Dorchester neighborhood of Boston, Hayes played hockey for the Noble and Greenough School before being drafted by the Chicago Blackhawks in the first round, 24th overall, of the 2010 NHL entry draft.
 Hayes chose to defer his professional career and followed his older brother Jimmy, playing four seasons with the Boston College Eagles.
 In his senior year, Hayes was selected for the All-Hockey East First Team and AHCA East First-Team All-American as a result of his play.

 Following his tenure at Boston College, Hayes signed his first professional contract with the New York Rangers in 2014 instead of the Blackhawks.
 He played five seasons in New York before being traded to the Winnipeg Jets at the 2019 NHL trade deadline.
 After finishing the 2018–19 NHL season with the Jets, the Flyers acquired Hayes on a seven-year, $50 million contract in 2019.
 In the first year of his new contract, Hayes was the recipient of the teams' Gene Hart Memorial Award as the player who displays the most "heart".
+After four seasons with the Flyers, he was traded to the St. Louis Blues, where he spent one season, before being traded to the Pittsburgh Penguins.